pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

     *   A list or `None`
     *   If list, then length always matches length of "Type"
     *   If list element is also a list then it is either:
-        *   Declarative function with 1st element being a FUNC_NAME token
+        *   Predicate with 1st element being a FUNC_NAME token
         *   "Key" value (`@key`) with 1st element being a KEY_VALUE token
         *   A PDF array (1st token is anything else) - including an empty PDF array
     *   `grep -o "'DefaultValue': .*" dom.json | sed -e 's/^ *//' | sort | uniq`